-- A. The intent of this provision is to discourage the creation of lots and placement of structures which do not have adequate access for emergency vehicles and equipment and to provide a right-of-way width which could accommodate a public right-of-way, if necessitated in the future. - B. Subject to the approval of the Town Plan Commission and the Town Board, a parcel may be created and a building may be permitted on a tract of land which does not abut or have direct frontage on a public street or officially approved way (frontage on a controlled access highway or a freeway where vehicular access is prohibited does not constitute access or frontage for the purposes of this provision) if all of the following conditions are satisfied: - 1.
-Such tract of land is at least three (3) acres in area and has a minimum average width of two hundred (200) feet, - 2.
-Access to the tract of land shall be by a recorded permanent easement at least thirtythree (33) feet in width to a public street or way, - 3.
-Access to the tract will be via a paved or gravel driveway having a width of at least twelve (12) feet, and - 4.
-The proposed access does not conflict with Town, County, or State plans for the future development of streets in the area. - C. Typical or normal lots with lot lines radiating from the terminus or center of a public cul-de-sac street are not affected by this provision that requires minimum road frontage on a public street. - D. In a situation where more than one (1) principal residence or parcel is proposed, the easement for access shall be at least sixty-six (66) feet in width and the paved or gravel drive shall be sixteen (16) feet in width, unless required to be greater, pursuant to a local Town Code. - E. Where such a lot has a narrow strip of land as part of the lot (not as an approved easement) extending to the public road from the main part of the lot where the building could lawfully be placed (flag lot), such a narrow portion shall not constitute frontage or part of the three (3) acre lot size requirement unless that narrow portion of the lot is as wide as the required minimum average width for the district in which it is located. - F. Not more than two (2) such parcels or buildings shall be permitted on an easement unless the Plan Commission and Town Board find that: - 1.
-The requested additional parcel(s) are necessitated by exceptional circumstances, and - 2.
-Permitting more that two (2) such parcels will not violate the intent of this section.
+The intent of this provision is to discourage the creation of lots and placement of structures which do not have adequate access for emergency vehicles and equipment and to provide a right-of-way width which could accommodate a public right-of-way, if necessitated in the future.
+Subject to the approval of the Town Plan Commission and the Town Board, a parcel may be created and a building may be permitted on a tract of land which does not abut or have direct frontage on a public street or officially approved way (frontage on a controlled access highway or a freeway where vehicular access is prohibited does not constitute access or frontage for the purposes of this provision) provided such tract of land is at least three (3) acres in area and has a minimum average width of two hundred (200) feet, has access by a permanent easement at least thirty-three (33) feet in width to a public street or way, will have a paved or gravel driveway width of at least twelve (12) feet and does not conflict with the plans for the future development of streets in the area.
+Typical or normal lots with lot lines radiating from the terminus or center of a public cul-de-sac street are not affected by this provision that requires minimum road frontage on a public street.
+In a situation where more than one (1) principal residence or parcel is proposed, the easement for access shall be at least sixty-fix (66) feet in width and the paved or gravel drive shall be sixteen (16) feet in width, unless required to be greater, pursuant to a local Town Ordinance.
+Where such a lot has a narrow strip of land as part of the lot (not as an approved easement) extending to the public road from the main part of the lot where the building could lawfully be placed (flag lot), such a narrow portion shall not constitute frontage or part of the three (3) acre lot size requirement unless that narrow portion of the lot is as wide as the required minimum average width for the district in which it is located.
+Not more than two (2) such parcels or buildings shall be permitted unless necessitated by exceptional circumstances.

-Section -12: Junk or undesirable buildings or structures or uses.
+Section -10: Junk or undesirable buildings or structures or uses.